Thursday, August 29, 2013

 What does an earwig look like?

-Earwigs have smooth and elongated bodies with a pair of horny forcep-like appendages on their abdomens.
-These are called ‘cerci’ and they look like pinchers; in the male these cerci are more curved than in the females.
+Earwigs have smooth and elongated bodies with a pair of horny forceps-like appendages on their abdomens.
+These are called ‘cerci’ and they look like pinchers; in the male, these cerci are more curved than in females.
 These insects range in color from red to brown and most of the earwig species we see are approximately half an inch in length.

 What are earwigs doing in my home?